justeattakeaway/pie/apps/pie-docs/src/designers/how-we-support-you.md

     iconName: "check-circle-filled",
     iconFill: "support-positive",
     items: [
-        "Provide guidance and support with foundations, components and patterns.", "Create, update and maintain our foundations, components and patterns.", "Write documentation about the system’s elements behaviour and interactions.", "Assist business area designers when they create their own components."
+        "Provide guidance and support with foundations, components and patterns", "Create, update and maintain our foundations, components and patterns", "Write documentation about the system’s elements behaviour and interactions", "Assist business area designers when they create their own components" ]
-    ]
 } %}